-Our ‘Cyberselves Roadshow’ will see Sheffield Robotics researchers bring demonstrations and activities to a variety of venues.
-We will offer formal talks and informal chats about how our future will be shaped by new technologies.
-We will encourage everyone to take an interest in helping to shape this future, encourage both young and old to get involved, and encourage STEM learning for everyone.
-We can also offer activities and workshops
+In addition to our hands-on demonstrations, we can offer formal talks and informal chats about how our future will be shaped by new technologies.
+We will encourage both young and old to get involved and to take an interest in helping to shape this future, and encourage STEM learning for everyone.

 If you would be interested in having the Cyberselves Roadshow visit you, please click here.